erfarid/Haskell/README.md

 ## Project Overview

-This repository contains multiple Haskell programs demonstrating core **Haskell ** and functional programming principles.
+This repository contains multiple Haskell programs demonstrating core **Haskell Concepts** and functional programming principles.
 It is designed as a learning and practice project to explore Haskell’s **lists, tuples, dictionaries (associative lists), operators, type classes, and more**.

 Each file focuses on a specific topic, providing examples and exercises to reinforce understanding.